Pedda1712/ASKF/doc/index.rst

 `Source Repository <https://github.com/Pedda1712/ASKF>`__ |
 `Issues & Ideas <https://github.com/Pedda1712/ASKF/issues>`__ |

-This is the documentation for the `ASKF` to help at extending `scikit-learn`.
-It provides some information on how to build your own custom `scikit-learn` compatible estimators as well as a template to package them.
+This is the documentation for the ASKF python package.
+ASKF is a multiple kernel learning (MKL) associated method that is able to fuse data subspace information from multiple sources and can be used for classification and regression tasks.

 .. grid:: 1 2 2 2